Mental health in the Middle East: Depression

 Depression in the Middle East has been specifically studied at Namazi Hospital Shiraz, in Iran.
 In a 2006 study of nurses, depressive symptoms were seen in 26.9% of the individuals studied.
 In this cross-sectional survey, the rate of depression in 130 nurses was investigated using the 21-item Beck Depression Inventory.
 Data collection also involved individual interviews and follow-up by the research team.
+Depression has also been found to occur after enduring horrific situations such as war.
+Witnessing and experiencing such situations creates a sense of hopelessness which develops into depression.